artist-project/ARTIST/source/Tooling/pre-migration/benchmarking controller/README.md

 - Dwarfs suite for CPUs benchmark
 - Filebench for file system and storage benchmarks
 - YCSB for the database evaluation

 -- Data output parsing and database storing
--- Integration with GUI interface
+-- Integration with the GUI interface

 Known issues of this version:
 ----